Code-Institute-Submissions/play-whiff-whaff-game/README.md

 **3.** There are four buttons created:

-* **PLEASE READ!** - this button informs the user that the game should be played on bigger devices and its functionality can be limited on mobile phone.
+* **PLEASE READ!** - this button informs the user that the game should be played on bigger devices and its functionality can be limited on a mobile phone.
+There is an icon of a [**sad face**](https://fontawesome.com/icons?d=gallery&q=sad%20face) added prior to text message.
 The modal closes when the user clicks/taps anywhere outside the message box.

 * **HOW TO PLAY?** - this button opens a modal with a list of game tips.
 It is a short list of instructions explaining how to play the game and what needs to be done to score a point.
 The modal closes when the user clicks/taps anywhere outside the box.